-For communication purposes, each of the terms containing the even powers x^2 , y^2 and z^2 will be called a polynomial parabola, and each of the terms containing the square roots $\pm\sqrt{x}$, $\pm\sqrt{y}$ and $\pm\sqrt{z}$ will be called a radical parabola.
+For communication purposes, each of the terms containing the even powers x^2 , y^2 and z^2 will be called a polynomial parabola, and each of the terms containing the square roots $\pm \sqrt{x}$, $\pm \sqrt{y}$ and $\pm \sqrt{z}$ will be called a radical parabola.
 Also, each of the terms containing variables in the denominator will be called a hyperbola.
 The terms, polynomial parabola, radical parabola and hyperbola will be used interchangeably with what produces these profiles.
 Turbulence Occurrence In the Navier-Stokes solutions, during fluid flow, the polynomial parabolas, the radical parabolas, and the hyperbolas are present at any speed.
 The polynomial parabolas are prominent and dominate flow while the radical parabolas are dormant at low speeds, and consequently, the flow is laminar.
 At a low speed, a radical parabola (or a polynomial parabola susceptible to radicalization) is not active, since the radicand of the parabola is small and consequently, the square root is small.
-When the speed becomes large, and reaches certain Reynolds numbers, the "x" in $\sqrt{2hg_x x}$ becomes large and therefore the radical parabola becomes active.
+When the speed becomes large, and certain Reynolds numbers are reached, the "x" in $\sqrt{2hg_x x}$ becomes large and therefore the radical parabola becomes active.
 Note that the radical parabola will be moving at right angles to the direction of fluid flow, the direction of which is also that of the axis of symmetry of the dominating polynomial parabola.
-In the figure below, assume that flow is in the positive x-direction.
-Then while the axis of symmetry of the polynomial parabola (P) is in the xdirection, the axis of symmetry of the radical parabola (R) would be in the direction of the negative y-axis (that is, at right angles to fluid flow direction).
-Also, note the branches of the hyperbola (H) in the second and third quadrants.
+In the figure below, assume that flow is in the negative y-direction.
+Then while the axis of symmetry of the polynomial parabola (P) is in the ydirection, the axis of symmetry of the radical parabola (\mathbf{R}) would be in the x-directiom (that is, at right angles to fluid flow direction).
+Also, note the branches of the hyperbola (H) in the first and fourth quadrants.
 For each branch of the hyperbola, one end becomes asymptotic to the axis of symmetry of the polynomial parabola, while the other end becomes asymptotic to the axis of symmetry of the radical parabola, and thereby "interlocking" the polynomial parabola and the radial parabola together.
 Velocity Profles

 P--Polynomial parabola; R--Radical parabola; H--Hyperbola; Therefore, the polynomial parabola, the radical parabola and the branches of the hyperbola become connected together to form a system such that any changes in one of them affect the behavior of the others.
-Any action that increases the flow velocity to reach certain Reynolds numbers increases the "x" in $\sqrt{2hg_xx}$ and consequently, increases the effect of the radical parabola which is in direction at right angles to the fluid flow direction.
+Any action that increases the flow velocity such that certain Reynolds numbers are reached, increases the "x" in $\sqrt{2hg_x x}$ and consequently, increases the effect of the radical parabola which is in direction at right angles to the fluid flow direction.
 The radical parabolas would be moving, from various positions, to the left or to the right, at right angles to the direction of fluid flow, noting that the direction of fluid flow is the direction of the polynomial parabola, and at the same time, the hyperbolas will be moving asymptotically to fluid flow direction and asymptotically to direction of the radical parabola as in the figure.
-Thus, while the dominating polynomial parabolas are moving in the positive x-direction, and the radical parabolas are moving at right angles to direction of flow, the hyperbolas would be moving asymptotically to the axes of symmetry of the polynomial and radical parabolas, resulting in deviation from laminar flow and producing flows such as vortex flow, swirling flow, and turbulent flow.
-Imagine the polynomial parabolas pulling to the right, while the radical parabolas are pushing downwards with the hyperbola halves pressing against the axes of the parabolas and the resulting deviation from laminar flow to turbulence and chaos.
-References: For complete paper solutions of the above paper, see Appendix 9 ((p,245) of the book entitled "Power of Ratios", Second Edition, by A. A. Frempong, published by Yellowtextbooks.com.
-Without using ratios or proportion, the author would never be able to splitup the Navier-Stokes equations into sub-equations which were readily integrable.
-The impediment to solving the Navier-Stokes equations for over 150 years (whether linearized or non-linearized) has been due to finding a way to split-up the equations.
-Since ratios were the key to splitting the Navier-Stokes equations, and solving them, the solutions have also been published in the "Power of Ratios" book which covers definition of ratio and applications of ratio in mathematics, science, engineering, economics and business fields.
+Thus, while the dominating polynomial parabolas are moving in the negative y-direction, and the radical parabolas are moving at right angles to direction of fluid flow, the hyperbolas would be moving asymptotically to the axes of symmetry of the polynomial and radical parabolas, resulting in deviation from laminar flow and producing flows such as vortex flow, swirling flow, and turbulent flow.
+Imagine the polynomial parabolas pushing downwards, while the radical parabolas are pushing to the left, with the hyperbola halves pressing against the axes of the parabolas and the resulting deviation from laminar flow to turbulence and chaos.
 Adonten